G-Kang/tpa_md/README.md

+# tpa_md

-# Scripts from Kevin Kohlstedt for running MD simulations of TPA chromophores
+Scripts from Kevin Kohlstedt for running MD simulations of TPA chromophores